Tommy Tuberville: Personal life

 Tuberville invested $1.9 million in GLC Enterprises, which the Securities and Exchange Commission called an $80 million Ponzi scheme.
 He lost about $150,000 when the business closed in 2011.

 At Auburn, Tuberville participated in the Auburn Church of Christ.

 Tuberville's interests include "NASCAR, golf, football, hunting and fishing, [and] America's military".
 He enjoys country and western music.
+Tuberville is also a fan of Filipino boxer Manny Pacquiao.

 In August 2023, The Washington Post reported that campaign finance and property records indicate that Tuberville lives in Santa Rosa Beach, Florida, instead of Auburn, Alabama, as his office claims, and has for almost two decades.
+Despite filing taxes as a resident of Alabama in 2018, Tuberville voted that year in the Florida election.
 The United States Constitution requires senators to live in the state where they are elected, but does not provide a minimum length of residency; Alabama requires a candidate to reside in the state for just one day to run for office.